dartmouth-dltg/aspace_content_warnings/README.md

 If an object has not been labeled directly, the plugin checks to see if any ancestors have had any warnings applied and adds a set of inherited warning tags just under the title of the object prefixed with text indicating where the tag(s) where inherited from.
+The inheritance check stops at the first ancestor with directly applied tags.

-Example: `Applied at the Series level: {TAG}`
+Example Statement for an inherited tag: `Applied at the Series level: {TAG}`

 ### PUI Tag Section - Direct Tag
 ![PUI - Object with own tags](readme_images/ContentWarning-PUI-child-object-with-own-tags.png)